Winter vs. Summer

 - Paper plates

-- T-charts with the words "Winter" and "Summer" written at the top
+- A T-chart with the words "Winter" and "Summer" written at the top

 - Winter and summer clothing, such as mittens, ski coats, bathing suits, shorts, etc.